Warning: If you have kidney disease (renal failure), you must not take any magnesium supplements without your physician's monitoring .

 To improve your diet for magnesium content, choose foods you like from the High Mg Foods list and add them to your daily life.

-C. If you haven't already, take the Magnesium Questionnaire.
+C. If you haven't already, take the Magnesium Questionnaire on our Home Page.
 If your assessment results showed you to be moderate to very high risk of magnesium deficit, or if your health assessment leads you to believe that you may have been accumulating a magnesium deficit over some years via your magnesium gap, recognize that you will first need to correct that deficit, most likely with magnesium supplements.
 There are several available.
 Choose one to begin your program that can easily be varied in daily magnesium dose.

 D. Evaluate your nutritional magnesium intake using Food Sources of Magnesium on this website.
 If generally healthy, you are aiming for the RDA for your age/gender group.
 Remember that RDA levels are for healthy people only—they are NOT designed to correct a deficit.
 Thus, if you have high blood pressure, high cholesterol, or other abnormal clinical values, the RDA may be too low for you.
 When your deficit is corrected, you may maintain your magnesium health with your RDA levels of Mg intake, including all sources (food, water, supplements).
 For people who cannot tolerate magnesium supplements, daily supplement level doses of magnesium can be met with a magnesium-containing salt and/or juicing.
 If very careful and consistent, some may be able to correct a mild or moderate magnesium deficit with a very healthy diet including remineralized water sources.
 Choose a plan that really works for YOU on a consistent, long term basis.